tjheffner/jekyll-portfolio/readme.md

 - _sass files are compiled to the main css file in the css folder.
 - Any custom or project-specific javascript is loaded on an as-needed basis from assets/js.
 Project files are stored in subfolders of /assets/.
 - Standalone pages (about, blog list, connect, etc) have their own individual .md files in the project root.

-The sass folder is structured like so: <br>
-        .
-        ├── _0-syntax-highlights.scss
-        ├── _0-variables.scss
-        ├── _1-globals.scss
-        ├── _2-nav.scss
-        ├── _3-posts.scss
-        ├── _3-projects.scss
-        └── _5-slideshow.scss

-I'm using a modified version of BEM syntax and atomic design to separate my stylesheets.
-By ordering them this way, properties cascade as intended, and I can be far more generic in my selector scope, avoiding ugly !importants, @extends, and the like.
+- I'm using a modified version of BEM syntax and atomic design to separate my stylesheets.
+It helps keep selector scope sane, and avoids ugly !importants, @extends, and the like.

 # Local Development
 Clone the repository.